My Secret Bully

 Little Dinos Don't Bully

 A sturdy board book with large, bold pictures will keep the attention of toddlers.
-Each page shows a dinosaur working to be kind, and self-correcting his behavior when he acts like a bully.
+Each page shows a dinosaur working to be kind, and self-correcting his behavior when he acts in a poor manner.
 Just right for toddlers who need to use their words instead of their hands to get what they want.

 Llama Llama and the Bully Goat

 Sometimes it's just best to tell an adult when a bully is getting out of hand.
 Llama loves going to school, but when Gilroy Goat starting making fun of him and lots of other students, he isn't sure what to do.
-Llama wants to tell his teach about the bullying, but he's afraid that Gilroy will never want to be his friend again.
-A good book about bullying for kids in preschool.
+Llama wants to tell his teacher about what is happening, but he's afraid that Gilroy will never want to be his friend again.

 Enemy Pie